wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-example.md

 #### - /insertReservationBatch

 Using this resource users can insert multiple records into the table `Reservations` of `HOTEL_DB`.
-The user will be sending the bulk payload in the request body.
+The user will send the bulk payload in the request body.

 1. In the API insequence add the [Property Mediator]({{base_path}}/reference/mediators/property-mediator/) to extract the payload from the request body.
 Let's store the payload in a property called `payload`.
     ```xml